 There are plenty of great things to do in Rio de Janeiro.
-And there’s no doubt that for history buffs, the Imperial Palace and the National Museum at Quinta da Boa Vista are a highlight.
-Both were used as residence by Portuguese and Brazilian royalty.
+And there’s no doubt that for history buffs, the Imperial Palace is a highlight, since it was used as residence by Portuguese and Brazilian royalty.

 The Empire of Brazil